epiccoleman/advent_of_code_ex/notes_2024.md

 ## notes - 2024

+## day 3
+That was a nice one!
+Good refresher on Regex for me.
+Once again Elixir std lib just makes things easy.

+I initially thought I would reduce over the list, and have a flag that kept track of whether we were in the do / don't state.
+But I had a nice realization which is that, with non-greedy matching, I could just strip out the sections of the string that shouldn't be multiplied (i.e. anything between a `don't()` and a `do()`).
+I also felt clever for realizing that approach might leave me with a trailing don't, and coded protection against that, but it didn't turn out to matter.

+One other important thing was using the `/s` at the end of my Regex (see also the `[:dotall]` option for many `Regex` functions in Elixir), which causes the dot character to match newlines and therefore lets the Regex span across the entire input (which for some reason is broken into 6 lines).

+So two good pieces of learning / reinforcement there on Regex.
+Good stuff.

 ## day 2
 Pretty straightforward.
 There's probably a more performant way to do this, but eh.